 The alternate wcs menu option allows you to choose an alternate world coordinate system, if one or more are defined in the current FITS file.
 The submenu lists the WCS version (i.e. the letter "A" - "Z", or "default") and, if present, the WCSNAME header parameter associated with this WCS.

 The reproject menu option allows you to reproject the image using the WCS associated with another displayed image.
 The reprojected data is placed in a new raw data layer called "reproject".
 You can switch between layers using the View->raw data layers option.
 If the display wcs-aligned option is set, the reprojected image will be aligned with the wcs reference image.
 If you change the pan/zoom of the latter, the former will be re-aligned.
 (The converse is not true: changing the reprojected image does not change the wcs reference image.)
 You can also reproject other images in this display using the WCS info from the currently displayed image.

-Analysis: JS9 supports both client-side analysis (i.e., analysis in the browser) and server-side analysis (where requests are made to a back-end server, and returned results are displayed in the browser).
+Analysis: JS9 supports both client-side analysis (i.e., analysis in the browser) and server-side analysis (where requests are made to a back-end server, and returned results are displayed in the browser.)

 Client-side analysis tasks can be written using the JS9 Plugin capability, and the Analysis menu lists the currently loaded Analysis Plugins.
 For example, JS9 supplies the Imexam plugin, which offers the following tasks: